 Use of Vocabulary Standards

-This guide calls for specific vocabulary standards for the exchange of laboratory information.
+This guide calls for specific vocabulary standards for the exchange of laboratory information such as LOINC and SNOMED.
 Standard vocabularies, particularly coded laboratory results, enable automated decision support for patient healthcare, as well as for public health surveillance of populations.

 Field Length and Truncation